The Man Behind the Lift Jack, Screw Jack, Hydraulic Jack and More Jacks

 18 yr old Frank Jr. ran off to fight in the war

-17 yr old Harold dies from the flu
+17 yr old Harold dies in the flu Pandemic.

 Frank Jr. returns home and Frank Sr. goes on a roll inventing!

 Inventor: Frank L. Gormley Sr.

 In 1896 Mr. Gormley married (he was about 16 or 17 yrs old).
 He, and his wife Helen, had two sons; Frank L. Gormley Jr. 1898, and Harrold V. Gormley 1900.

 In 1905, Mr. Gormley. was 24 yrs old, he invented the Lifting Jack.
 This was an incredible invention because it is capable of lifting thousands of pounds (tons!) of weight.
 Mr. Gormley offered a prototype to demonstrate the ability of his invention.
 The prototype is merely 4" tall, yet it can raise 1,000 lbs by itself!!
 That is 1/2 a ton lifted by an object smaller than your hand!

 In 1908 Frank Sr.invented, and patented, the screw jack.
 Then he invented, and patented, hydraulics!
 His very first patent, the lifting jack set the stage for hundreds of variations and additional patents.
 He was granted the royalties for the first five (5) years and then royalties turned over to the BUDA company.

 These inventions brought great notoriety and wealth.
 Unfortunately, no amount of notoriety or wealth could make the events that transpired during his inventing years go away or change.

 Some people wilt in the face of adversity, others thrive.
 Frank L. Gormley thrived in adversity.